mohitin/Brain-tumor-segmentation/README.md

 * 2D UNet Model
 * 3D UNet model

-The detailed documentation, results, conclusions, etc. and code of this project herewith this repository.
+The detailed documentation, results, conclusions, etc. and code of this project attached herewith this repository.